edouerd/products-systems/README.md

 ##### Expectations

 As you progress along with the readings, consider your individual background.
-Consider the perspective you bring to the act of creation, and the biases you engender in your work.
+Consider the perspective you bring to the act of creation and the biases you engender in your work.
 Consider the implication of interfaces as valves and switches of \(political\) power.

 ##### Where does the power flow?

 How are you entrapping your users within systems?
 How are you freeing them?
 Does what you build need to exist?

-####

-#### Goals
+##### Goals

 Ideally, you should be leaving this syllabus with more questions, with a deeper capability for introspection into your practice.
 Ideally, you will be leaving with a greater understanding of histories that can inform your practice.

 ####

-#### Many Thanks
+#### Many Thanks {#many-thanks}

 This syllabus-sketch was heavily inspired by the following: